jonlpersson/ed-latimore/site/_posts/2020-01-28-5-reasons-youre-broke-how-to-stop-being-poor.md

   Why was I broke?
 I was poor because of the problems on this list.
 If you don't have enough money, learn the unsuspecting reasons why.
 ---
-The primary reason I spent most of my life poor and bad with money is because I grew up in poverty.
+I spent most of my life poor and bad with money because I grew up in poverty.

 Growing up in poverty is tough.